 FrAD has always been based on corruption resistance, and while compression helps to save storage space, even a small amount of corruption can result in significant damage to the data, or even the inability to decompress the data at all, which is something that FrAD has tried to avoid.
 However, this has the side effect of creating huge file sizes, and the direction of FrAD, which is archiving, wasn't very useful to many people who listen to music, and the more consumer-facing issue of limited storage space and transmission bandwidth, led to the adoption of the lossy compression profile, FrAD Lossy.

-I had a lot of options when i was naming it but i settled on something that was easy to pronounce and sounded cool.
+i had a lot of options when i was naming it but settled on something that was easy to speek and sounded kinda cool

 Does it use Fourier transform?: X but O for frequency domain transform